coinpal-io/plug_wix/README.md

 2. Follow the Dashboard guidelines to fill in the relevant information
 ![](./img/kyb.png)
-3. Click the 'Integration' button in the lower left corner to get the corresponding Merchant Id and Secret Key
+3. Click the 'Integration' button in the lower left corner to get the corresponding Merchant No. and Secret Key
 ![](./img/api-key.png)
 4. Click on the left column My Account -> My store -> New Store, enter relevant information, click Save, and obtain the relevant Access Token on the current page
 ![](./img/store1.png)